MailTape/MailTape-v1/_posts/2017-03-19-Juliette-Armanet.md

 _Dimitri_: **"**PS KY has already said it all about this song in her introduction.
 I love the contrast between the fragility in her voice and the feeling of sureness that emerges from the song, the ability to get stronger as the song progresses.**"**

 ## Exit Someone - Fade To Black
 _Dimitri_: **"**Exit Someone, a canadian band formed by June Moon and Tom Gillies, is a kind Bonny & Clide duo of the indie pop music.
-They rob my heart.
+They rob hearts.
 Their _Fade To Black_ is big wave of sensuality in which we want to get carried away.**"**

 ## Surfing - Hit The Spot
 _Dimitri_: **"**Perfect bedroom song for a sensual sunday morning.
 What more could we want ?**"**